a24lorie/Cloud-Arrow/README.md

 ```

 ## Reading  Data
-Once created, use the use the **object_storage** instance to interact with the filesystem (ADLSGen2, GCSFS, Local Filesystem).
+To read files from ADLSGen2, GCSFS or the Local Filesystem use the **object_storage** instance configured.

-To achieve an unified and consistence experience when interacting with the different filesystem implementations the cloud
+The Cloud Arrow library provides an unified and consistence experience across all the filesystem implementations
-arrow library provides the following methods to read parquet files or delta-lake tables:
+to read parquet files or delta-lake tables, the following methods are available for reading:

 * read_batches(file_format: str, path: str, partitioning: str, filters=None, batch_size: int) -> pa.RecordBatch
 * read_to_arrow_table(file_format: str, path: str, partitioning: str, filters=None) -> pa.Table
 * read_to_pandas(file_format: str, path: str, partitioning: str, filters=None) -> DataFrame
 * dataset(file_format: str, path: str, partitioning: str) -> ds.Dataset

-Let's see some examples for each
+Let's take a look at some examples

 ### Read from parquet file or delta table to an Arrow Record Batch